Skip to main content

 AI Marketing & Consulting

-AI is useful for the marketing work that currently eats senior time — briefs, scoring, drafting, enrichment — but only when the pipeline around the model is designed properly.
-I run orchestrated AI content systems in production and bring that pattern to client engagements.
+Most of the marketing work that eats senior time can be handled by an orchestrated AI pipeline — briefs, scoring, drafting, enrichment — when the pipeline around the model is designed properly.
+This is consulting and integration work, not a demo.

-Most AI engagements I take on start with a workflow audit — what repeats, what depends on judgment, and where a language model can do useful work without generating liability.
-From there I design implementations that use the smallest viable model for each step, with human review gates where the output matters.
-I stay away from speculative autonomy and focus on systems that can be shipped, measured, and improved.
+Most AI engagements start with a workflow audit — what repeats, what depends on judgment, and where a language model can do useful work without generating liability.
+From there the design favours the smallest viable model for each step, with human review gates wherever the output materially matters.

 What's included